Overview

 When you are invested in the market, returns are most volatile in the short term and tend to become less dramatic over time.

-If you had to make a withdrawal from your emergency fund in the very short term (e.g. 12 months), you can expect a wide range of potential outcomes in your account at that time.
-This is true no matter which portfolio you are in - even the Conservative portfolio.
+If you had to make a withdrawal from your emergency fund in the very short term (12 months, for example), you can expect a wide range of potential outcomes in your account at that time.
+This is true no matter which portfolio you are in, even the Conservative portfolio.

 The goal of an emergency fund is to reduce the possibility that you need to make a withdrawal during a market downturn and have less than what you planned for.